ADGEfficiency/energy-py/readme.md

 ### Basic usage

-[A simple but detailed example](https://github.com/ADGEfficiency/energy_py/blob/master/notebooks/examples/Q_learning_battery.ipynb) of using the DQN agent to control the battery environment is a great place to start.
+[A simple and detailed example](https://github.com/ADGEfficiency/energy_py/blob/master/notebooks/examples/Q_learning_battery.ipynb) of using the DQN agent to control the battery environment is a great place to start.

 Another way to use energy_py is to run experiments.
 Below I run experiments with two different agents and two different environments.